box/developer.box.com/pages/sdks-and-tools/index.md

 Here you will find a list of SDKs you can use to build your application.
 Separately, we have listed the next generation
-Python, Typescript, and .NET SDKs, which are the newest addition.
+Python, TypeScript, and .NET SDKs, which are the newest addition.
 .NET is still a beta feature, but we encourage you to give it a try and explore all the